AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 Yet are we about to witness an evolution of artificial intelligence in travel management to such a degree that there’ll be less need for humans working in the sector?

-Our webinar ‘Humans and Technology – why we need both in travel management’ – in partnership with Festive Road – sought to begin answering this question.
+Our webinar ‘Humans and technology – why we need both in travel management’ – in partnership with Festive Road – sought to begin answering this question.

 Reed & Mackay’s Learning Specialist, Global Fares Jo Shilling and Global Client Success Manager, Groups, Meetings & Events Mat Browne were joined by clients Beazley Insurance Head of Facilities & Travel Management Simon Robinson and NYK Group Business Administration Manager and Interim Travel Manager Annie Uelese.